EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

 Complete the following information the app form:

 * Cluster: The back-end (cluster) within your safe haven on which to run the container.
 Back-end short-names are used in the drop-down list and safe haven-specific back-ends include the text 'tenant' (see [Back-end (cluster) names](../jobs.md#back-end-cluster-names) for more information).
+    * **National Safe Haven users**: If you want to use a 'desktop' back-end, then you must select the 'desktop\' you have been granted access to.
 * Container name: Name to be given to the container when it is run.
     * Your user name and a timestamp will be added as a prefix to the name to prevent name clashes if running multiple containers from the same image.
 For example, `user-052010544547-my-rstudio`.
     * If omitted, then the container image name is used.
 For example, `user-052010544552-epcc-ces-rstudio`.